 The Special Character of the College in embedded in everything we do.
 We are a Catholic, Marist and Champagnat college.
 The values that we live are visible in what we do, what we say and how we treat others.
-Each year we focus on two of our Pillars, that identify our charism.
-In 2019, our Pillar is:
+Each year we focus on a Pillars that identify our charism.
+In 2020, our Pillar is:

 It is very worthwhile for parents to examine these on a regular basis.
 These are also valuable tools to enable parents to check the amount of homework their sons are receiving and to help them manage an effective study programme.

 Mobile phones are permitted at school, but must be switched off during the whole school day (8.40am to 3.15pm).
 Mobile phones must not be used to take any images or recordings of students or staff.
 Use of electronic devices must comply with the Digital Citizen Contract and the Social Media Policy.
 If a mobile phone is confiscated, it will need to collected from the school office by a parent or guardian.

 Valuables must be handed in to the teacher or coach during Physical Education or sports practices.
 They must not be left in students' school bags.
 These include mobile phones, wallets, jewellery or any item deemed to be valuable.
 Please help the College to eliminate theft at Sacred Heart.